What is fair wear and tear for a car on finance?

 The vehicle must meet MOT standards, and any excessive wear to the components below highlights that the driver has neglected to service the car or failed to action warning lights and alerts from the vehicle management system:

-• Brakes: grooved brake discs or drums are typically caused by excessive wear or metal-to-metal contact from worn-out brake discs.
+• Brakes: Grooved brake discs or drums are typically caused by excessive wear or metal-to-metal contact from worn-out brake discs.

 • Engine: Running with insufficient coolant or oil or broken internal components can damage and even seize the engine.